-Through pursuing an academic certificate in community-engaged learning, students passionate about integrated learning and responding to community-identified needs are able to design a course of study and practice that complements the Rochester Curriculum and their chosen areas of study.
+Through pursuing a Certificate of Achievement in community-engaged learning, students passionate about integrated learning and responding to community-identified needs are able to design a course of study and practice that complements the Rochester Curriculum and their chosen areas of study.
 The certificate is designed to contextualize abstract theories, develop critical skills, and challenge assumptions that will prepare them for their future at Rochester and beyond.
 The capstone project should address the needs of under-served communities beyond campus and it should build the capacity of the partner organization leaving them with assets that outlast the time during which the student is completing their capstone project.

-To receive the academic certificate in community-engaged learning, students must complete the following requirements (minimum of 16 credits):
+To receive the Certificate of Achievement in Community-Engaged Learning, students must complete the following requirements (minimum of 16 credits):

 - Community-engaged coursework